| History

 pueblos like Acoma, Cochiti, Santa Clara, Taos, and the Hopi Mesas are

+descendants of the ancestral Puebloans.
 The Fremont were contemporaries of the

 ancestral Puebloans and lived in the same general area, so distinctions